Business Improvement Projects Failing to Achieve Expected Result at Major Consumer Goods Company

 As personnel began using the new fully integrated common process, information exchange and communications significantly improved, enhancing alignment and cooperation and reducing waste.
 The varying needs of more than 350 process performers and managers in corporate offices, production plants, and distribution warehouses were met, and senior management remained aligned, which positively impacted performance.

-A significant return on investment was noted.
+A significant return on investment was noted from these business improvement strategies.
 In addition, the company’s capability maturity proficiency ranking was increased from level 1 to level 2, and greater customer satisfaction feedback was received from business owners and employees for new business improvement projects.
 Ultimately, improved performance was evidenced by the metrics process, indicating positive progress towards expected business outcomes.